 Here are the answers to some common questions people may have:

-If an in-person visit is needed, follow public health advice about social distancing and hand hygiene.
+If an in-person visit is needed, follow public health advice about physical distancing and hand hygiene.
 Doctors are following public health advice to minimize the risk of COVID-19 in their office and keep you safe.

 Dr. Brent Roussin, Manitoba’s Chief Provincial Public Health Officer, has advised Manitobans to continue seeking care.
 “I want to ensure that individuals keep in touch with their health care providers and ensure they are on top of their current medical conditions,” Dr. Roussin said in a recent public health address, “Many visits can be done virtually.”

-- Screening patients on the phone and at entry, to isolate them or to redirect potential COVID-19 patients testing clinics or other locations.
+- Screening patients on the phone and at entry, to isolate them or to redirect. potential COVID-19 patients testing clinics or other locations.